Resources for people with disabilities in the UK

 - Eat healthy

 You can consult a dietician for this.
 They may help you know what nutrients you need the most, what you should stop eating and what foods you should lay emphasis on.
 This may help you get stronger and more cheerful.
 Vitamins are the most recommended foods by doctors hence one should get his/her vegetables and fruit portions right.
-Reduce on you calorie intake and also the amount of salt you take.
+Reduce on your calorie intake if overweight and also watch the amount of salt you take.

 - Go for walks